2019 Rugby World Cup: Qualifying

 The top three teams from the pools at the 2015 World Cup received an automatic spot, with the remaining eight teams coming from the qualifying series around the world.
 Six of the remaining eight spots available were filled by regional qualifiers with the additional two spots being filled in play-off.
 Qualifying was split into five regional groups; Africa, Americas, Asia, Europe and Oceania.

 On 1 July 2017, the United States became the first team to qualify after defeating Canada in the two-leg match to qualify as America 1.
 The following two weeks saw Fiji and Tonga booking their spots as Oceania 1 and 2 respectively.
 Samoa later confirmed their spot as the third Oceanic team with a win over Germany in a two-legged tie the following year.
 In January 2018, Uruguay became the fourth team to qualify with a 10-point victory over Canada across the two legs to book a spot as Americas 2.

 In March, Romania initially qualified to take the spot as Europe 1.
-But after complaints from the Spanish into an investigation of ineligible players, it was deemed that Romania, Spain and Belgium all broke the eligibility rules and was deducted points which meant Russia qualified through to the World Cup while Germany headed to the play-off against Samoa.
+But after complaints from the Spanish into an investigation of ineligible players, it was deemed that Romania, Spain and Belgium all broke the eligibility rules and were deducted points which meant Russia qualified for the World Cup while Germany headed to the play-off against Samoa.
 In August, Namibia became the final team to qualify from the continental tournaments after defeating Kenya in the final round of the Rugby Africa Gold Cup.
 The final spot was decided by a repechage tournament in Marseille in November 2018, which was won by Canada after winning all three of their games.